monika-piras/AngularProductsStore/README.md

 - compile the form for his personal account with pattern controls
 - search for the products by **categories: home / office / garden**

+The variables to be used during the deploy are also defined:

+    enviroment.ts :  imagePath: '/assets/img/'
+    enviroment.prod.ts :  imagePath: '/AngularProductsStore/assets/img/'